 Fourteen divisions

-Oslo University Hospital consists of fourteen medical divisions in addition to the central unit Oslo Hospital Services, which provides non-medical services to the rest of the hospital.
+Oslo University Hospital consists of fourteen medical divisions in addition to Division of Technology and Innovation, and the central unit Oslo Hospital Services, which provides non-medical services to the rest of the hospital.
 More than 20,000 employees are engaged with activities at more than 40 different locations.
 The hospital is owned by the South-Eastern Regional Health Authority and consists of the former health trusts of Aker University Hospital, Rikshospitalet University Hospital and Ullevål University Hospital.

 The way ahead